Certora/Documentation/docs/cvl/methods.md

 must be {ref}`convertible <type-conversions>` between CVL and Solidity types.
 Arguments that are not accessed in the summary may have any type.

-In case of recursive calls due to the summarization, the recursion limit can be set with `--prover_args '-contractRecursionLimit N'` where `N` is the number of recursive calls allowed (default 0).
-If `--optimistic_loop` is set, the recursion limit is assumed, i.e. one will never get a counterexample going above the recursion limit.
-Otherwise, if it is possible to go above the recursion limit, an assert will fire, producing a counterexample to the rule.

 Function summaries for *internal* methods have a few additional restrictions on their arguments and return types:
  - arrays (including static arrays, `bytes`, and `string`) are not supported